cucumber/cucumber-jvm/datatable/README.md

 * `subTable(fromRow, fromColumn, toRow, toColumn)` returns a tablw containing the cells between `fromRow` and `fromColumn` (inclusive) to `toRow` and `toColumn` (exclusive).

-Additionally it provides methods to conveniently convert the table into other data structures using the the transformers from the previous section.
+Additionally, it provides methods to conveniently convert the table into other data structures using the transformers from the previous section.

-* `asList|Lists(type)` converts a table to list or list of a given type.
+* `asList|Lists(type)` converts a table to a list or lists of a given type.
 * `asMap|Maps(keyType, valueType)` converts a table to map of key to value types.
 * `convert(type)` converts a table to an object of an arbitrary type.